devconcept/multer-gridfs-storage/README.md

 var upload = multer({ storage: storage });
 ```

+ES6 users can check the wiki article [using generator functions][generator-functions]

 ### Options

 The options parameter is an object with the following properties.